XVARY Composite Score

 -

-management outlined annual cost savings between $8 million and $10 million last year.
+Management outlined annual cost savings between $8 million and $10 million last year.

 this has allowed the company to focus on accelerating the adoption of natural colors, particularly ahead of regulatory deadlines by year-end 2027. meanwhile, revenue growth has been modest with tariff headwinds and challenges in the north american and european food and beverage market, hurting volumes (namely in asia pacific).